measurement-kit/measurement-kit/README.md

 - `--with-libboost=PREFIX` that tells `./configure` to use the boost headers installed at PREFIX

+- `--with-jansson=PREFIX` that tells `./configure` to use the jansson library and headers installed at PREFIX

+- `--with-libmaxminddb=PREFIX` that tells `./configure` to use the libmaxminddb library and headers installed at PREFIX

 In all the above cases you can also specify PREFIX equal to `builtin` to force `./configure` to use builtin sources.